DarthMaxwell/FLEX_PCB_ELECTRICAL_TEST/README.md

 2025 Bachlors project at HVL with ATLAS group in UIB.
 Can add more later

 ## SETUP
+We assume you already have python 3.9.6 or newer THIS IS JUST WHAT I HAVE NOT A REAL MINIMUM

 ### STEP 1 - Install NI-VISA
 This is for controlling the Highvoltage power supply (grab some text form that link) https://www.ni.com/en/support/downloads/drivers/download.ni-488-2.html?srsltid=AfmBOoqgh0lgB955pOPCkuwX9M7VUnNrGW0I8cZiu6bDadTudPAP7k8L